-GSMI launched a new thematic campaign in September, "One Ginebra Nation 2.0", reflecting its message of hope, resilience, and unity, which resonated with consumers and pushed up volumes.
+GSMI launched a new thematic campaign in September, "One Ginebra Nation 2.0", sending out a message of hope, resiliency and unity, attuned to the call of this ongoing challenges which further helped bump up volumes.
 This was supported by localized consumer promos and the expansion of distribution coverage.
 Another campaign, "GSM Blue I Choose Mojito 2.0", also contributed to volume increase.